-In accordance with Government Auditing Standards, we have also issued our report dated September 5, 2017, on our consideration of Highland Joint School District No. 305, State of Idaho's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated August 23, 2019, on our consideration of Highland Joint School District No. 305, State of Idaho's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Highland Joint School District No. 305, State of Idaho's internal control over financial reporting and compliance.

-Maffinit and Clack Goffinet and Clack, Chartered
+Goffinet and Clack